SantiagoYanezFerreiro/Top_Notch_Coffee/README.md

 ## Features to Implement in the future

-There are a couple of extra things that I think would make the website more appealing and the experience more complete for the visitors:
+There are a couple of extra things that I think would make the website more appealing and the visitors' experience more complete:

 • User Reviews: User should have the option to add a star-based review with related comments and images.